-Galvele [18] and later Oldfield and Sutton [21, 24] were the first to consider the transport of species in and out of pits and crevices.
-These models have since then been improved and expanded to provide, in some instances, not just conceptual observations but also numerical solutions.[20, 25, 26] Galvele proposed that since crevice corrosion is believed to be due to localized acidification, crevice corrosion could be described by the critical "x·i" parameter (referred to as pitting or crevice stability product) used in his mathematical framework.[9]
+It were Galvele [18] and later Oldfield and Sutton [21, 23] that first considered the transport of species in and out of pits and crevices.
+These models have since then been improved and expanded to provide, in some instances, not just conceptual observations but also numerical solutions.
+[20, 24, 25] Galvele proposed that since crevice corrosion is believed to be due to localized acidification, crevice corrosion could be described by the critical "x-i" parameter (referred to as pitting or crevice stability product) used in his mathematical framework.[9]
 In the pitting or crevice stability product, x represents the diffusion path and i the current density of a pit or crevice, FIG. 3.
-[18] Localized corrosion propagates stably above a critical x·i value, which is constant for a given material in a specific electrolyte.
+[18] Localized corrosion propagates stably above a critical $x \cdot i$ value, which is constant for a given material in a specific electrolyte.
 According to Galvele and later Newman,[8] pitting and crevice corrosion are similar from an electrochemical point of view; the only difference being the geometric characteristics of the sample, i.e., a different diffusion path.
-Accordingly, the critical potential for stable crevice propagation (E{crit}) can be described as:
+Accordingly, the critical potential for stable crevice propagation (E{Crit}) can be described as:

-$$E{\rm Crit} = E{\rm Corr}^ + \eta + \Phi + E{\rm inh}$$ (Eq.
+$$E{\text{Crit}} = E{\text{Corr}}^ + \eta + \Phi + E{\text{inh}}$$ (Eq.
 4)

 In Eq.
-4, E{Corr}^ is the corrosion potential in a simulated crevice electrolyte, η the polarization needed to reach the critical x·i value, Φ the electrical potential induced by the migration of the aggressive anions to the crevice (or the bottom of a pit), and E{inh} the contribution of the presence of inhibitors in the solution [16].
-However, E{inh} cannot always be experimentally separated from other factors.
-[27, 28] The validity of Eq.
-4 has been first confirmed by Newman et al. [29] and studied in numerous investigations.[27, 30-35] The different parameters in Eq.
-4 can be measured experimentally by conducting anodic polarization experiments in crevice-like solutions.[32-34, 36] The effects of alloying elements on the crevice corrosion resistance are reflected in changes in E{Corr}^ and η .[34, 35] Eq.
+4, E{Corr}^ is the corrosion potential in a simulated crevice electrolyte, η the polarization needed to reach the critical x·i value, Φ the electrical potential induced by the migration of the aggressive anions to the crevice (or the bottom of a pit), and E{inh} the contribution of the presence of inhibitors in the solution.[16]
+The validity of Eq.
+4 has been first confirmed by Newman et al. [26] and studied in numerous investigations.[27-33] The different parameters in Eq.
+4 can be measured experimentally by conducting anodic polarization experiments in crevice-like solutions.
+[29-31, 34] The effects of alloying elements on the crevice corrosion resistance are reflected in changes in E{corr}^ and η .[31, 33] Eq.
 4 also explains why certain metals and alloys are susceptible to crevice corrosion but not to pitting.
-Indeed, η can be used as a measure of the crevice corrosion resistance of an alloy.
-[30-34] In this regard, the larger the value of η , the broader the range of potentials where crevice corrosion would be exclusively observed.
-For stainless steels and nickel alloys, the values of η range from +470 to +1000 mV, which explains why crevice corrosion occurs much more readily than pitting.[34]
+Indeed, n can be used as a measure of the crevice corrosion resistance of an alloy.
+[27-31] In this regard, the larger the value of η , the broader the range of potentials where crevice corrosion would be exclusively observed.
+For stainless steels and nickel alloys the values of η range from +470 to +1000 mV, which explains why crevice corrosion occurs much more readily than pitting.[31]

-As discussed by Galvele, Wood et al. provided a clear experimental demonstration of the correlation between pitting and crevice corrosion.[37]
-In their pioneer work, the authors conducted potentiostatic experiments on freely exposed and creviced UNS S30400 stainless steel samples.
-The crevice was formed using glass microscope covers, leading to g values between 50 and 150 μ m.
+As discussed by Galvele, Wood et al. provided a clear experimental demonstration of the correlation between pitting and crevice corrosion.[35]
+In their pioneer work, the authors conducted potentiostatic experiments on freely exposed and creviced UNS S30400 stainless steels samples.
+The crevice was formed using glass microscope covers, leading to q values between 50 and 150 μ m.
 The samples were exposed to 5 wt.% NaCl (pH = 8.0) at room temperature.
-Wood et al. found that at +600 mV{SCE}, pitting corrosion initiated not only on the outer surface but also inside the crevice.
-In contrast, when new samples were polarized at +400 mV{SCE}, the attack occurred exclusively inside the crevice.
+Wood et al. found that at +600 mV{SCE} pitting corrosion initiated not only on the outer surface but also inside the crevice.
+In contrast, when new samples were polarized at +400 mV{SCF}, the attack occurred exclusively inside the crevice.
 Crevice corrosion started as individual pits that spread laterally as the attack progressed, leading the authors to the idea that crevice corrosion is "lateral pitting" within the crevice gap.